 The ifmap-publisher-id is assigned by a MAP Server to identify a particular MAP Client.
 A MAP Server MUST NOT assign the same ifmap-publisher-id to multiple different MAP Clients and MUST consistently use the same ifmap-publisher-id for a particular MAP Client.
-The ifmap-publisher-id MUST NOT be a function of specific credentials.
+The ifmap-publisher-id MUST NOT be a function of secret credentials, such as the password or private key.
 A MAP Client MUST be able to change credentials (e.g. new cert after expiration) and continue to be assigned the same ifmap-publisher-id.
-The ifmap-publisher-id MUST NOT be a function of specific information; it must remain consistent across time, and across multiple connections.
+The ifmap-publisher-id MUST NOT be a function of time; it must remain consistent across time, and across multiple connections.

-The MAP Server MAY include other server specific information when generating a ifmappublisher-id, which means the same MAP Client might be represented by two different ifmappublisher-ids on two different MAP Servers.
+The MAP Server MAY include other server specific information when generating an ifmappublisher-id, which means the same MAP Client might be represented by two different ifmappublisher-ids on two different MAP Servers.

 These rules require a MAP Server to maintain configuration information about each client that might publish data.
 The configuration information includes the client's ifmap-publisher-id.
 When a client connects, the MAP Server determines which client configuration to use to retrieve the ifmap-publisher-id.
-The criteria a MAP Server uses to map from a particular SOAP connection to a client configuration is implementation dependent.